AvinashGoudr/Auction/README.md

 - Implement API endpoints for user registration, login, auction item management, and bidding functionality.

 ### Database
-- Use a relational database (PostgreSQL, MySQL) or a NoSQL database (MongoDB).
+- Use a relational database (MySQL).
 - Design appropriate schemas/models for users, auction items, and bids.
-- Use ORM/ODM for database operations (Sequelize for SQL, Mongoose for MongoDB).
+- Use ORM/ODM for database operations.
+- Aution database contains users, products, userproduct tables.

 ### Security
 - Use bcrypt for password hashing.